 There may be two Motions filed, one by you and the other by your spouse, which are heard by a magistrate at the same time.
 Remember that you have hired an attorney to speak for you, so speak to the magistrate in the hearing room only when asked a question.
 It is imperative that you hold your anger and emotions in check at the hearing.
 Only the attorneys and the parties may be present in the hearing room.
 You may, if you wish, bring support persons with you, but they must stay in the waiting room.

-The magistrate will write up his/her Findings of Fact and Recommendations and Magistrate’s Order/Temporary Order after the hearing.
-It will be mailed to the attorney(s), and you will receive a copy.
+The magistrate will write up his/her Magistrate’s Order/Temporary Order after the hearing.
+It will be sent to the attorney(s), and you will receive a copy.
 If one (or both) of the parties disagrees with the order, a Motion to Set Aside a Magistrate’s Order can be filed within ten (10) calendar days after the order is file-stamped by the clerk, and must contain specific facts or law supporting the overturning of the order.
 There is no automatic stay of the temporary magistrate’s order unless a separate motion is filed and the judge approves a separate order.
 A transcript of the hearing before the magistrate must be filed with the Motion to Set Aside.
 There will be a charge for the transcript by the court reporter.
 The judge will decide whether the magistrate was correct or not, and issue a Finding.
 If there is no Motion to Set Aside, the Magistrate’s Temporary Order is effective when it is filed.
 You must obey all of the orders of the court.
 If you do not, you may be found in contempt of court and jailed and/or fined for disobeying.

 You must obey all of the Orders of the Court, even while there are objections or Motions to Set Aside pending.
 If you do not, you may be found in contempt of court and jailed and/or fined for disobedience.
 If you are required to pay child support, you must begin to pay immediately even if a Motion to Set Aside or an objection is filed and/or even if it is not being taken out of your wages or bank account yet.
 Until the automatic withholding from your paycheck begins, you must pay child support directly to the Child Support Payment Central, the statewide agency in Columbus.
 If you are to receive support, it may take several weeks to receive your first child support check, even when it is paid or withheld from wages on time.
 Under law, direct payments to the residential parent are not allowed.
 All child support and spousal support must be paid through the CSPC.

 If mediation is not successful, there will be a meeting with the court’s social worker and your spouse, scheduled by the Family Court Services Department, held after the Temporary Hearing.
 Your attorney cannot go to this meeting.
-Remember to tell the absolute truth to the evaluator, hold your anger or ill feelings towards your spouse in check (what is important here are the children, not the spouses) and dress as you would to a job interview.
+Remember to tell the absolute truth to the evaluator, hold your anger or ill feelings towards your spouse in check (what is important here are the children, not the spouses), and dress as you would for a job interview.

-If parenting rights (custody) will be contested, there may be a Guardian ad Litem (GAL) appointed, who will conduct home visits, talk to the child(ren) alone, perhaps visit the school, interview others significant to the child, and perform such other actions that the guardian feels appropriate and helpful to further the child’s best interests.
+If parenting rights (custody) will be contested, there may be a Guardian ad Litem (GAL) appointed, who will conduct home visits, talk to the children alone, perhaps visit the school, interview others significant to the child, and perform such other actions that the guardian feels appropriate and helpful to further the child’s best interests.
 The GAL represents and speaks for the child’s best interests at hearings and will make recommendations to the court.
 If a GAL is appointed, you will have to pay at least part of the minimum $1,200 GAL fee.

 If the parties make an agreement at mediation or the first meeting with the social worker, the evaluation ends with the first meeting.
 If there is no agreement at the first meeting or if mediation fails, then the evaluation will continue or recommence, and the evaluator will, at the end of the investigatory process, make a recommendation to the court for the children.
 As part of that evaluation process, the evaluator may collect information from collateral sources such as schools, counselors, health care professionals, obtain criminal records and information from other agencies.